-The Oceana of James Harrington, and his Other Works: Som Wherof are now First Publish'd from His Own Manuscripts
+The Oceana of James Harrington, and His Other Works: Som Wherof are now First Publish'd from His Own Manuscripts

 From Wythepedia: The George Wythe Encyclopedia